xomicloud/javascript/README.md

 ## Usage

-Before launching you will need to configure the application.
-In order to do so, you need to have created a corresponding Xomi client.
-If you have not already done so, create a Xomi [account](https://account.xomi.cloud/) and then follow the wizard for creating a client.
-When prompted, fill in the following values, Assuming that you want to run the application locally to begin with:
+Before running you will need to configure the application, which requires a corresponding Xomi client.
+In order to create one, If you have not already done so then create a Xomi [account](https://account.xomi.cloud/).
+Once you have an account, follow the wizard for creating a client and when prompted fill in the following values, assuming that you want to run the application locally to begin with:

 * **Name** Anything you want.